Iyengar Yoga: Complete Guide to Precision, Props & Alignment | Yoga Near Me

 • Pranayama (Breathwork): Breath control is introduced gradually, only after a strong physical foundation has been established.
 In more advanced classes, pranayama is taught as a standalone practice.

-• Props: A hallmark of Iyengar Yoga is the creative and skillful use of props—blocks, straps, bolsters, chairs, blankets, ropes, and walls—to support proper alignment and enable students to safely explore poses they might not otherwise access.
+• Props: A hallmark of Iyengar Yoga is the creative and skillful use of props—blocks, straps, bolsters, chairs, blankets, ropes, and walls—to support proper alignment and enable students to safely explore poses.

 • Savasana (Relaxation): Every class concludes with a well-supported Savasana, integrating the effects of the practice and allowing the body and mind to rest.